saeyslab/nichenetr/README.md

     # install.packages("devtools")
     devtools::install_github("saeyslab/nichenetr")

-nichenetr was tested on both Windows and Linux (R version 3.6.3)
+nichenetr was tested on both Windows and Linux (most recently tested R
+version: 4.0.0)

 Learning to use nichenetr
 -------------------------